CodeWithShubham007/DPGFSD25/readme.md

 - **flex-end** → items align to the end.
 - **center** → items align to the center
 - **baseline** → items align according to their text baselines.

+Q1.
+Create a nav bar using HTML and CSS - Project